 Rest for the first 24 hours is highly recommended with assistance to provide for the needs of other household members.
 The medications prescribed will aid in controlling your comfort and the type of medication you receive may vary dependent upon your individual tolerance and allergy profile.

 Scar maturation will be closely monitored as well as the normal settling of the implant product.
 Patient comfort addressed with each visit.
 Postoperative photographs are usually obtained at the 2-3 month mark when your implants settle into their final resting position.
-The risks of surgery will be outlined in detail, so fully informed decision on your part can be made with regards to your candidacy for surgery.
+The risks of surgery will be outlined in detail, so fully informed decision on your part can be made with regards to your candidacy for breast augmentation surgery.